IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 1 – Develop all necessary LLC policies

-2 – Develop all necesssary Board operating procedures and bylaws
+2 – Develop all necessary Board operating procedures and bylaws

 3 – Determine the employee benefits/salary framework and/or make associated staffing decisions